British climber who died in Everest 'death zone' had feared overcrowding on summit's slopes

 "This was not an easy decision as the 13 hours climbing from basecamp to camp 2 in a day was the hardest physical and mental challenge I had ever done, now I have it all to do again."

-Mr Fisher has been described by his family as an "aspirational adventurer".
+Fisher has been described by his family as an "aspirational adventurer".

-Mr Fisher's family said: "He achieved so much in his short life, climbing Mont Blanc, Aconcagua and Everest.
+Fisher's family said: "He achieved so much in his short life, climbing Mont Blanc, Aconcagua and Everest.

 "He was a 'tough guy', triathlete, and marathoner.
 A champion for vegetarianism, published author, and a cultured theatre-goer, lover of Shakespeare."